whitesin/maximo-nodejs-rest-client/README.md

                 If this parameter is null the Create, Read, Update and Delete (CRUD) api's will attempt to authenticate with Maximo everytime a CRUD operation is invoked.

-If CRUD's are invoked multiple times it is recommended to authenticate first via the authenticate() function.
-If the authentication is sucessful a token(jsessionID) will be returned.
-Save the token in the request session so it can be read and passed into the constructor for subsequent requests.
-The following code snippet illustrates a GET route that authenticates with maximo and stores the token inside the session.
+If Create, Read, Update and Delete (CRUD) APIs are invoked multiple times, you should authenticate first by using the authenticate() function.
+If
+authentication is successful, a token(jsessionID) is returned.
+Save the token in the request session so that the token can be read and passed into the constructor for subsequent requests.
+The following code snippet illustrates a GET route that authenticates with Maximo Asset Management and stores the token inside the session.

     app.get('/authenticate', function(req, res)
     {